NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Breakouts/UserAdoption/README.md

   * recruiting developers
     * on-ramp issues: tag for “good first issue”
       * we should all go through the steps of solving a “good first issue”

+* User expectations: New users currently often expect that NWB 2 is stable rather than being under active development.
+  We need to be clearly communicate this.
+This may be harder on nwb.org but should be clearly spelled out on https://neurodatawithoutborders.github.io/

 * Someone needs to be the person who holds the community together
 * Public hangout every two weeks or monthly